Granary District / Ballpark Area

 Where to Stay

-There are multiple convenient hotels within a quick hop and a skip from the Granary and Ballpark Districts, with special thanks to the TRAX train line that directly links the cool downtown hotels with each of these neighborhoods in just a couple of minutes.
-The Hotel RL is the closest major hotel, sitting between 700 S and 600 S. But with such a close connection between these funky neighborhoods and the core of downtown Salt Lake, you can have your pick of the city’s best lodging.
+There are multiple convenient hotels within a quick hop and a skip from the Granary and Ballpark Districts, with special thanks to the TRAX light-rail train line that directly links the cool downtown hotels with each of these neighborhoods in just a couple of minutes.
+With such a close connection between these funky neighborhoods and the core of downtown Salt Lake, you can have your pick of the city’s best lodging.